 REL 211 The Leisure Experience (A,D,S).
 Familiarizes students with the interrelationship between leisure and Western culture and society, and increases awareness of the effects of leisure.
 Covers the economic impact of leisure, leisure as a modifier of culture, life stages and leisure.
 Not for majors.
 3 Cr.
 Every Semester.

-REL 302 Leisure and the Individual and Society (A).
+REL 302 Foundations of Recreation and Leisure (A).
 Presents an overview of the recreation/leisure profession and its impact on the individual and society.
-Covers concepts of recreation and leisure through the study of theories of play.
-Discusses philosophical frameworks for play, recreation and leisure.
-Explores the sociological and economic impacts of recreation and leisure.
+Explores the theoretical, conceptual and historical foundations of play, recreation, and leisure.
+Examines the sociological and economic impacts of recreation and leisure.
 Requires students to develop an operational philosophy of recreation and leisure.
+3 Cr.
+Every Semester.
 3 Cr.
 Every Semester.

 REL 303 Corporate and Commercial Recreation (B).
 Covers the history, philosophy, organization, programming and financing of industrial recreation.
 Allows students to develop an operating policy.
 May include a field trip.
 3 Cr.
 Fall 3 Cr.

 REL 305 Introduction to Therapeutic Recreation (B).
-Corequisites: REL 302, REL 306, PRO 421.
+Corequisites: REL 302, REL 306.
 Covers the process, benefits and function of therapeutic recreation, values of therapeutic recreation service, provision of service by diagnostic group and setting including medical terminology, and historical and professional development of therapeutic recreation.
 Requires field experience.
+3 Cr.
 3 Cr.
 Fall.

-REL 307 Applied Studies in Recreation and Leisure (B).
+REL 307 Practicum (B).
 Prerequisites: REL 302 and REL 308.
-Investigates professional issues and problems through on-sight experiential learning or through directed research projects.
+Investigates professional issues and problems through on-sight experiential learning.
 Topics and sites are arranged through the instructor.
-Requires one or more written projects, depending upon the topic and scope of study.
+Requires one or more written projects.
+3 Cr.
+Summer.
 3 Cr.
 Summer.

-REL 312 Management of Recreation and Leisure Services (B).
+REL 312 Administration of Recreation and Leisure Services (B).
 Corequisite: REL 302.
-Focuses on the management of a comprehensive recreation and leisure service system.
+Focuses on the administration of a comprehensive recreation and leisure service system.
 Covers organizational behavior, marketing, human resources, operations, and finance common to public, private, commercial, and therapeutic sectors.
+3 Cr.
 3 Cr.
 Every Semester.

 REL 313 Economic and Community Development in Recreation (A).
-Principal emphasis on the relationship of recreation to community development.
-Examination of market mechanisms and government as they affect allocation of resources to recreation services.
-Other topics include demand analysis, economics of planning, cost/benefit analysis, secondary economic impacts, multiplier effects, public decision making, public finance and supply considerations in both urban and rural recreation situations.
+Principal emphasis is on the role of recreation to community development.
+Examines market mechanisms and government as they affect allocation of resources to recreation services.
+3 Cr.
 3 Cr.

 REL 314 Tourism Principles (A).
 Corequisite: REL 302.
 Covers principles affecting tourism: the scope and magnitude of tourist attractions, services, facilities, transportation, accommodations, and the tourist.
 Examines travel motivations; demand for destinations; economic, socio-cultural and ecological impact; tourism planning; and tourism marketing.
-Requires site visits.
+3 Cr.
 3 Cr.
 Spring.

 REL 315 International Tourism (A,I,Y).
 Examines the international tourism environment.
 Covers tourism growth and development and its costs and benefits as an international, economic, social, cultural, political, and environmental phenomenon.
 Covers trends in international tourism through the exploration of literature relating to international tourism destinations and looks at the role of various constituents in promoting international tourism.
 3 Cr.
 Every Semester.